 There are two type of tuberculosis infection: Latent TB infection, and TB disease.

-Latent tuberculosis infection is when bacteria is present in a person’s body but the immune system stops the bacteria from spreading leaving a person with no symptoms, nor do they feel sick.
-In addition, the bacteria cannot be spread to other beings.
-However, Latent TB infection can later develop into TB disease.
+Latent tuberculosis infection is when bacteria is present in a person’s body but the immune system stops the bacteria from spreading, leaving a person with no symptoms, nor do they feel sick.
+In addition, the bacteria cannot be spread to others.
+However, Latent TB infection can later develop into TB disease if left untreated.

-Tuberculosis Disease are contagious, often feel sick and have TB symptoms such as night sweats, coughing and weight loss.
+Tuberculosis Disease is contagious, and the individual will often feel sick and have symptoms such as night sweats, coughing and weight loss.

 Common Tuberculosis Symptoms